 - Take advantage of learning opportunities, from courses to conferences to technical books.
 I just signed up for a membership for lynda.com and I’ve already learned a few things that made it worth the cost,

 - Communicate with your co-founders and employees, making sure everyone has the same priorities, insuring people have the resources they need to be excellent at their jobs,

 - Network – there are three ways to learn- from books or videos by intelligent people and by talking with intelligent people.
 Many entrepreneurs focus on networking as a means to get funded.
 The fact is, though, you’ll meet a lot more people who are NOT investors and disregarding the knowledge of other entrepreneurs, attorneys, accountants, developers, etc. is just a huge wasted opportunity for you to get better.

 - Review your products and see how you can improve.
 Then, do it.

 - Reach out to your customers more often to show you appreciate them, and to better understand their needs.

 - Apply for additional funds to grow your business.

-I could go on and on (even more than I already did) but I hope you get the point.
-When you are a part-time entrepreneur, if you are hard-working, you can address everything that needs to be done.
+I could go on, but I hope you get the point.
+When you’re a part-time entrepreneur, if you are hard-working, you will find ways to optimize your time and address everything that needs to be done.
 That’s competence.